marioemmanuel/u64/README.md

 ### 6.5 Read index record

-Function read_index
+Function read_by_index

 ## 7. Compiling

-make will compile the static library libu64
+`make` will compile the static library libu64

-make demo will compile a program named demo that shows how to use the library
+`make demo` will compile a program named `demo` that shows how to use the library

 ## 8. Caveats: unsigned long and endianness